 Peak District Steam Railway Holiday

 Time for one more highlight this morning and a literal one as well.
 We’re off up into the hills for the excellent National Tramway Museum at Crich.
-Ride the trams, see the exhibits and enjoy one of the country’s premier nostalgic transport attractions before homeward bound journeys commence from Nottingham.
+Ride the trams, see the exhibits and enjoy one of the country’s premier nostalgic transport attractions before homeward bound journeys commence from Derby after lunch (included today).